-- A referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned - A member of the Trustees, usually the Chair, is nominated to lead Child Protection issues in the event of an allegation of abuse made against the CEO - A member of the senior MYTIME staff has been appointed as the Designated Safeguarding Lead (DSL) by the Trustees and will take the lead responsibility for safeguarding.
+We have an up-to-date Child Safeguarding Policy together with a staff code of conduct Policies and procedures in regard to Child Safeguarding, Recruitment of Staff, and Management of Allegations, including the staff code of conduct, are consistent with statutory requirements and are reviewed annually The Child Safeguarding Policy is publicly available on the website and by other means All staff including temporary staff and volunteers are provided with the MYTIME Young Carers safeguarding policy The charity has procedures for dealing with allegations of abuse against staff (including the CEO and Trustees), volunteers, and against other children A referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned A member of the Trustees, usually the Chair, is nominated to lead Child Protection issues in the event of an allegation of abuse made against the CEO A member of the senior MYTIME staff has been appointed as the Designated Safeguarding Lead (DSL) by the Trustees and will take the lead responsibility for safeguarding.
 The DSL will undertake Designated Safeguarding Lead Training and also undertake 'Update' training every two years.
 All other staff have safeguarding training, updated as appropriate

-The Designated Safeguarding Lead Will: Hold ultimate responsibility for safeguarding and child protection in the charity Act as a source of support and expertise in carrying out safeguarding duties for the staff and volunteers working for MYTIME Be appropriately trained with updates at least every two years and will refresh their knowledge and skills at regular intervals but at least annually Refer a child if there are concerns about possible abuse.
+The Designated Safeguarding Lead Will:

+Hold ultimate responsibility for safeguarding and child protection in the charity Act as a source of support and expertise in carrying out safeguarding duties for the staff and volunteers working for MYTIME Be appropriately trained with updates at least every two years and will refresh their knowledge and skills at regular intervals but at least annually Refer a child if there are concerns about possible abuse.
 Referrals should be made in writing, following a telephone call using the appropriate Multi Agency Referral Form.
 Keep detailed, accurate records of all concerns about a child regardless of the need to make an immediate referral.
-Ensure that all such records are kept confidentially, stored securely, and are separate from child records, until the child's 25th birthday.
+Ensure that all such records are kept confidentially, stored securely, and only viewable by the CEO, DSL and DDSL and any others authorised by the CEO on a need to know basis, until the child's 25th birthday.
 Liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children 2018 Ensure that either they, or a suitable representative, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report as required Ensure that all staff sign a document, confirming they have read, understood and agreed to work within the parameters of the charity's child safeguarding policy, staff code of conduct, anti-bullying policy, e-safety policy, photography and filming policy and whistleblowing policy and ensure that the policies are used appropriately Organise safeguarding inductions, regularly updated training and annual updates (including online safety) for all staff.
 Ensure that the identities of the Designated Safeguarding Lead are clearly documented along with a statement explaining the charity's role in referring and monitoring cases of suspected abuse